-Nissan purchases raw materials in the form of parts provided by the suppliers, as well as direct purchase, and it is exposed to the price fluctuation risks of raw materials, no matter whether purchased directly or indirectly.

-For precious metals, which are used in catalysts, to minimize commodity price risk Nissan is making continuous efforts to reduce usage through technological innovation.
-In the short term, Nissan manages commodity price volatility exposure through the use of fixed-rate purchase contracts in which commodity prices are fixed for a period of time; Nissan may also hedge risks in commodity price volatility within a certain range by the use of derivative products in accordance with the internal policies and procedures for risk management and operational rules regarding derivative transactions.
+Nissan purchases raw materials both directly and, in the form of parts provided by suppliers, indirectly.
+In both cases, we are exposed to the price fluctuation risks of raw materials.
+For precious metals, which are used in catalysts, to minimize commodity price risk we are making continuous efforts to reduce usage through technological innovation.
+In the short term, we manage commodity price volatility exposure through the use of fixed-rate purchase contracts in which commodity prices are fixed for a period of time.
+We may also hedge risks in commodity price volatility within a certain range by the use of derivative products in accordance with internal policies and procedures for risk management and operational rules regarding derivative transactions.